po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

 ### Pull Changes from the Remote Repository

-* Let's pull changes from a remote repository using `git pull`.
+* Let's download changes from a remote repository using `git pull`.

 * Prior to each class, it is important that you do a `git pull` to download any changes and activity files  from the student repo to your local machine.